bsegot/Vertical_spread_shorting/README.md

 What about 1 day options to get the premium over the weekend.
 Solution A: scrape options on SPY which is an underlyings with daily options/ Solution B: trying to model the price of an option over the weekend and backtest.
-(using Back and Scholes it proved to be an unadapted model for such short-termm, I gave up and conclude that enpirical data was more appropriate)
+(using Black and Scholes it proved to be an unadapted model for such short-term, I gave up and conclude that enpirical data was more appropriate)

 Proof: option that should be worth ~10 cents are e-10, etc.